-We continue to aggressively pursue the RAD conversion strategy for future rehabilitation of the remainder of our Affordable (public) Housing portfolio.
+We are nearing the conclusion of our portfolio RAD conversion strategy (and subsequent physical rehabilitation) for the entirety of our Affordable (public) Housing portfolio.
 We received approval from HUD in December 2014 to convert our entire Public Housing portfolio under the RAD program, wherein existing Public Housing subsidies are converted to rental assistance (vouchers).
 The initial phase of the RAD portfolio conversion included rehabilitation work at the following sites: